 New Zealand is predominantly a heating market – what is globally considered an air-conditioner is purchased by New Zealand consumers as a heat pump.
 The principle for providing air conditioned cooling works much in the same way as the heat pump generates heat, but instead of extracting freely available heat from outside air the unit reverses the process to extract cool air and pump this indoors.
 This is an added benefit for heat pump users, keeping the home nice and cool on those long hot summer days!

 We all know that a warmer, drier home has a positive effect on our health, and that living with household temperatures below 16°C can contribute to respiratory illness and premature mortality.
-In fact, while the World Health Organisation recommends a minimum indoor temperature of 18°C, a temperature 2-3°C higher for ‘at risk’ groups like; the eldery, young children and those with respiratory illnesses.
-It is for these reasons having adequate insulation, ventilation and heating in your home is vital.
+In fact, the World Health Organisation recommends a minimum indoor temperature of 18°C for healthy people, and 20°C for ‘at risk’ groups like the elderly, young children and those with respiratory illnesses.
+It is for these reasons that having adequate insulation, ventilation and heating in your home is vital.

 It is with this in mind that we have developed Mitsubishi Electric Heat Pumps to provide;